sharmavins23/Scientia/SOCIAL SCIENCE/Economics/Financial Economics/Options.md

 The buyer is effectively able to bet via 5.6 times his money's worth.
 As such, buying calls for $10,000 would return gains (or, and more likely, losses) equivalent to owning $55,000 worth of shares.

+## Insurance

 Call options can be used to increase leverage, and put options can be used as insurance to hedge against a stock value going down.
-For example, suppose an investor buys a stock at $14 per share.
-In the event that the stock value plummets, the investor may pay a small fee of $7 (via a put option) to guarantee they can exercise a put option and sell at $10 within a one-year time frame.
+For example, suppose an investor buys a stock at $15 per share.
+The investor then buys a put with a premium of $5 per share, where they can sell the stock they bought (at $15 per share) for $10 per share.

-If the value of the stock increases to $16,
+Suppose the stock increases to $20 per share.